RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

     }
 ~~~

-Now that we have those methods, lets call the `sendOrder` and we should do it in our `checkout` method like following:
+Now that we have those methods, lets add a call to our `sendOrder()` method when we are checking out.
+Replace the code for `checkout()` with this code:

 ~~~java
     @POST